The Peninsular Plateau

 - Minicoy is the largest island in this group.

-- Nine Degree Channel- Minicoy is separated from rest of the Lakshadweep
+- Nine Degree Channel- Minicoy is separated from the rest of the Lakshadweep

 - Eight Degree Channel- Lakshadweep Group separated from the Maldives